Civilian Absentee Instruction Video - Click Here!

 How to Request an Absentee Ballot

-To receive a mail-in absentee ballot for an election, a voter or the voter’s near relative* or legal guardian must use the State Absentee Ballot Request form to request the ballot.
-Request forms are available at the State Board of Elections’ office, here on the State Board of Elections website, and at county boards of elections’ offices.
+To receive a mail-in absentee ballot for an election, a voter or the voter's near-relative* or legal guardian must use the State Absentee Ballot Request form to request the ballot.
+Request forms are available at the State Board of Elections office, here on the State Board of Elections website, and at county boards of election offices.
 The form can be reproduced.

-*A “near relative” means spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.
+*A "near-relative" means a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.

 A signed and completed request form may be mailed, faxed, e-mailed or delivered in person to the county board of elections office.

 Note: A request form must be received for each election that a voter desires to vote a by-mail absentee ballot.

 The State Absentee Ballot Request Form may only be signedby the voter or a near-relative or legal guardian of the voter.
 When completing the form, the voter or the requestor must sign and provide the voter's name, residential address, date of birth, and an identification number for the voter (i.e., NC DMV driver license number, NC DMV identification card number, or the last four digits of the voter's social security number.)
 If an identification number is not provided on the form, then the requestor must submit one of the following documents listed below along with the completed request form: